 - 1 tablespoon cornstarch

-- In a small bowl, whisk together all spice rub ingredients until well combined.
+- In a small bowl, stir together all spice rub ingredients until well combined.

 - Cut the pork into 4 pieces and trim off excess fat.
 Rub the pork on all sides with the spice rub.

 - Pour olive oil into Instant Pot insert and turn it on saute mode.
-Place the pork in the Instant Pot and brown on all sides.
+When the pot is hot, place the pork in the Instant Pot and brown on all sides.
 You may need to do this in two batches.
-Set pork on a plate.
+Transfer the browned pork to a clean plate.

 - Turn off Instant Pot.
-Pour about half of the chicken broth into the Instant Pot and use a rubber spatula to scrape up any browned bits off of the bottom of the pot.
-Add the rest of the broth, the barbecue sauce, apple cider vinegar and brown sugar or honey.
+Pour about half of the chicken broth into the pot and use a rubber spatula to scrape up any browned bits off of the bottom of the pot.
+Add the rest of the broth, the barbecue sauce, apple cider vinegar and honey (or brown sugar).
 Stir to combine.

 - Return the pork to the Instant Pot.
 Close the lid.
-Adjust the venting valve to the sealing position.
+Turn the steam release valve to the sealing position.
 Set the Instant Pot to pressure cook at high pressure for 60 minutes.

-- The Instant Pot will take about 15 minutes to pressurize and then it will beep to let you know that the cook time is starting.
+- The Instant Pot will take about 15 minutes to pressurize and then the cook time will begin.
 When the cook time is done, allow the pressure to release naturally for 20 minutes (just leave the Instant Pot alone).
-Then, quick release any remaining pressure by carefully turning the venting valve to venting (use either the handle of a long spoon or a potholder to turn the valve).
+Then, quick release any remaining pressure by carefully turning the steam release valve to the venting position (use either the handle of a long spoon or a potholder to turn the valve).

 - Transfer pork to a large bowl.

 - In a small bowl, stir together cornstarch and water until dissolved.
 Stir the cornstarch mixture into the sauce in the Instant Pot.
-Turn the Instant Pot on saute and cook the sauce, stirring, until slightly thickened, 4-5 minutes.
+Turn the Instant Pot on saute and cook the sauce, stirring occasionally, until slightly thickened, 4-5 minutes.
 Turn off the Instant Pot.

-- Use two forks to shred the pork and then stir it back into the sauce.
-Serve pork on buns topped with coleslaw and additional barbecue sauce, if desired.
+- Meanwhile, use two forks to shred the pork.
+Stir it back into the thickened sauce.
+Serve pork on burger buns topped with additional barbecue sauce, if desired.

-- To freeze pulled pork: Freeze the meat in the bbq sauce, sealed airtight, in a container that is just big enough for the pork and sauce.
+- To freeze pulled pork: Freeze the meat in some of the sauce, sealed airtight, in a container that is just big enough for the pork and sauce.
 If there is too much air space around the meat it is more likely to get freezer burn.
+Pork may be frozen for up to 2 months.
 Defrost the pulled pork overnight in the refrigerator and then gently warm the pork and sauce together, covered, in a saucepan over low heat.

 This site contains affiliate links.
 If you make a purchase through these links, I may receive a small commission, at no extra cost to you.
 Thank you for supporting Kristine's Kitchen!